natalieagus/50005/docs/OS/02-os-roles.md

 1. <span style="color:#f77729;"><b>Asymmetric</b></span>: has one machine in hot-standby mode.
 There’s a master machine that runs the system, while the others are configured as slaves that receive tasks from the master.
 The master system does the basic input and output requests.
 2. <span style="color:#f77729;"><b>Symmetric</b></span>: multiple machines (nodes) running applications, they are monitoring one another, requires complex algorithms to maintain data integrity.

+# Summary

+We have learned that the Operating System is a software that acts as an <span style="color:#f77729;"><b>intermediary</b></span> between a user of a computer and the computer hardware.
+It is comprised of the Kernel, system programs, and user programs.
+Each OS is shipped with different flavours of these programs, depending on its design.

+In general, an operating system is made with the following goals in mind:

+- <span style="color:#f77729;"><b>Execute</b></span> user programs and make solving user problems easier
+- Make the computer system <span style="color:#f77729;"><b>convenient</b></span> to use
+- Use the computer hardware in an <span style="color:#f77729;"><b>efficient</b></span> manner

+It is a huge piece of software, and usually are divided into separate subsystems based on their roles:

+1. Process Management
+2. Resource Allocator and Coordinator
+3. Memory and Storage Management
+4. I/O Management,

+... and many others.
+There's too many to count since modern OSes kept getting expanded to improve user experience.

+The <span style="color:#f77729;"><b>Kernel</b></span> is the heart of the OS, the central part of it that holds important pieces of instructions that support the roles stated above in the bare minimum.
+In the next chapter, we will learn how to <span style="color:#f77729;"><b>access</b></span> crucial OS Kernel services.

+This chapter elaborates on the critical functionalities and management roles of the OS kernel.
+It provides a thorough understanding of how the kernel orchestrates interaction between software and hardware, manages processes and memory, and ensures system security and efficiency.

+Key learning points include:
+- **Interrupt-Driven I/O Operations**: Differentiating between hardware and software interrupts, and explaining vectored versus polled interrupt systems.
+- **Process and Memory Management**: How the kernel manages virtual memory, handles multiple processes, and optimizes cache performance.
+- **Kernel Modes**: Differences between reentrant and preemptive kernels, and their implications for multitasking.

+# Appendix